segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 ### Page

-Segment maps `page` calls to its own `track` events, i.e. invoking `analytics.page('Page Viewed')` using Segment’s API maps the event to a `analytics.track('Page Viewed')` event.
+Segment maps `page` calls to its own `track` events, i.e. invoking `analytics.page('Page Viewed')` using Segment's API maps the event to a `analytics.track('Page Viewed')` event.
 Segment maps the `track` event to other downstream destinations like a regular Segment `track` event.

 ### Experiment Listeners